-In this section, we show how the PCM approach (cf. Figure 3) can be used in order to realize EP projects as the example of manufacturing.
+In this section, we show how the PCM approach (cf. Figure 3) can be used in order to realize EP projects at the example of manufacturing.
 "Manufacturers need to know what happens next and what actions to take in order to get optimal results.
 It is a challenge to develop advanced analytics techniques including machine learning and predictive algorithms to transform data into relevant information for gaining useful insights to take appropriate action" [144].
 This means that several event sources in a cyber-physical environment are to be leveraged to predict drifts and outcomes in a production process.
-Figure 4 illustrates how the PCM system can be applied to help achieve these goals in manufacturing.
+Figure 4 illustrates how the PCM system can be applied to help achieving these goals in manufacturing.
 The described use case brings together requirements and settings from real-world projects as described in [38, 93, 111, 129, 130, 137].

-The situation faced concerns the introduction of a cyber-physical system "tracking new orders from an Enterprise Resource Planning (ERP) system, sourcing materials and scheduling production resources from a Manufacturing Execution System (MES), and collecting data from all machines, robots, and other equipment used on the shop floor" [111] (cf. Figure 4 1).
-The integration is realized through process orchestration [121] acting as observer process (cf. Figure 4 2) that connects to the different systems, machines, robots, and sensors using interfaces such as OPC UA and collects data through the Siemens S7 communication protocol [111].
-The log snippet depicted in Figure 4 3 shows process event Fetch and the associated sensor stream for keyence measurements in the DataStream XES format [93].
+The situation faced concerns the introduction of a cyber-physical system "tracking new orders from an Enterprise Resource Planning (ERP) system, sourcing materials and scheduling production resources from a Manufacturing Execution System (MES), and collecting data from all machines, robots, and other equipment used on the shop floor" [111] (cf. Fig. 4 1).
+The integration is realized through process orchestration [121] acting as observer process (cf.